Aspose/releases.aspose.com/content/en/words/androidjava/new-releases/aspose.words-for-android-via-java-24.3.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Words for Android via Java 24.3 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Streamlined Document Processing

+With Aspose.Words for Android via Java 24.3 release, you can experience a more stable document processing environment that enables smooth document reading and saving.

+### Enhanced Text Box Control

+Equip your Android applications with the ability to gain finer control over document content by editing the text within the `TextBox` OLE controls.

+### Advanced Stroke Color Management

+This version of the Android Word document processing library introduces dynamic color variations with new public properties for managing stroke colors within your documents.

+### Bibliography Source Management

+Developers can now experience simplified reference management tasks using the newly implemented `Bibliography Sources` public API.

+### Improved LINQ Reporting Engine

+Aspose.Words for Android via Java 24.3 allows you to leverage template syntax to restrict access to specific type members within the LINQ Reporting Engine and enhance code control.

+### Additional Features and Fixes

+- Explore a new TIFF reader/writer introduced in this Android API release for .NET Standard and .NET 6 environments.
+- Utilize extended functionalities within the Chart API with the inclusion of popular new options.
+- Accurately emulate binary raster operations for WMF metafiles.
+- Implemented enhanced style management through newly introduced public properties.
+- Specify `SvgSaveOptions` during rendering using `ShapeRenderer.Save()` and `OfficeMathRenderer.Save()` methods.
+- You can now retrieve the actual text of reference marks for footnotes and endnotes with improved functionality.
+- Witness continued advancements in the `DrawingML` Chart API capabilities.
+- Users can preserve empty lines while loading Markdown files for a more accurate representation.
+- Ensure compatibility with Word 2016 charts within the LINQ Reporting Engine.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Words for Android via Java 24.3 Release Notes](https://releases.aspose.com/words/androidjava/release-notes/2024/aspose-words-for-android-via-java-24.3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}